edeliver/edeliver/README.md

 free to use their own programming language.
 As long as the service exposed an API and had decent test coverage, anything went.
 Yes, **even** PHP.

+## INSPIRATION

+_Rather than fitting a large number of complex primitives, choose a small number of simple primitives that can be combined in an infinite way to produce complex results.
+What was left out is more important than what was put in._ [AT&T - the UNIX operating system][att_unix]